The Paradox of Power: Why Speed is the Enemy of Precision

 - Control Method: Current-Sensing Electronic Cutoff

 - Result: The technician holds the trigger down.
-The motor starts smoothly, rotates at a constant speed, and stops instantly when the screw is seated.
-0 out of 10 screws are marred.
+The motor starts smoothly and stops instantly when the screw is seated.
+Marring is virtually eliminated (0/10 in typical use).

 | Parameter | High-Speed Tool | Low-RPM Precision Tool | Rationale |